souravsaha51/Azure-Enterprise-Data-Platform/setup.md

 Next, I built a **data lake** by creating a storage account:
 1. Searched for *Storage Account* in Azure and clicked *Create*.
 2. Selected my existing resource group.
-3. Gave the storage account name as `shayanathifdatalake` (Must be unique;Azure enforces this).
+3. Gave the storage account name (Must be unique;Azure enforces this).
 4. Kept the region as **South India** for consistency.
 5. Chose **Standard** performance (cost-effective) and **Locally Redundant Storage (LRS)** – stores 3 copies of data in one datacenter.